Spencer shuts her eyes. “Thank God,” she breathes almost desperately.

 I run down those wonderful, toe-stubbing steps, and just as I reach the bottom, I hear Spencer call out to me.

 I stop and pull it together long enough to face her.
-She shuts the door behind her and meets me at the bottom of the steps with a smile.
+She shuts the door behind her and meets me at the bottom.

 “Text me when you get home to let me know you’re safe?”

 I swallow thickly.
 “Okay…” This is it.
 “Bye, Spence.”